HASSAN1A/Awwards/README.md

 #### Get Live link here : [USAGE]()

-## Description.
+## Description
-Django CRUD Web application that allows users to signup and login to the web application, they can also follow each other like each other's photos, comment, and update their profiles.
-It also saves users' posts via various posts and can always be viewed from time to time.
+This web app  allows users to submit their websites or projects and have them reviewed based on design,usability and content.Users has the ability to rate other peoples projects.

 ## Running the process
-* . virtual/bin/activate
+* . myvirtual/bin/activate
 * To open local server run python3 manage.py runserver
 * To run the test,run python manage.py test Awwards

 ## User Story
-* A user can view photos that interest me.
-* Click on a single photo to expand it and also view the details of the photo.
-* Search for different categories of photos. (ie. Nature, Food).
-* Copy a link to the photo to share with my friends.
-* View photos based on the location they were taken.
+         As a user, you can:
+1. View posted projects and their details
+2. Post a project to be rated/reviewed
+3. Rate/ review other users' projects
+4. Search for projects
+5. View projects overall score
+6. View your profile page

 ## Development Installation
 To get the code..